 How to find the WP theme update and details?

-Exactly as plugins, when you see an update note in WordPress linked to your site them, you can click the version details to learn more.
+Exactly as plugins, when you see an update note in WordPress linked to your site theme, you can click the version details to learn more.
 That can take you to the theme marketplace from where you purchased them or to the official website of the company that designs it.
-In the two scenarios, there should be a file of all the version especially the new ones with details on what they did and what these changes addressed.
+In the two scenarios, there should be a file of all the versions especially the new ones with details on what they did and what these changes addressed.

 For ThemeForest theme, for example, you can find the theme release notes at the bottom of every theme page like the next example in the screenshot.